• Skip to primary navigation

 Except I'm not here to talk about the price - especially with the rising cacao prices in 2025!
 When in Paris, sipping chocolat chaud from a porcelain cup in a famous establishment is all about the experience.
 The rejuvenating pick-me-up brimming with endorphins is about watching the world go by.

-Let time stand still or just be engrossed in that cup.
+Let time stand still or just be engrossed in that cup of melted chocolate.
 It's about le plaisir.
 So take pleasure - until the bill comes.

 a jug of chocolate drink in the Paris café de la Paix